trentlarson/endorser-docs/src/transactions.rst

 - "Project" is for a large-scale initiative, typically associated with an organization for some long-term benefit.
 "Plan" is different because it aims at a more specific action at a point in time.
 Technically: `schema.org "Project" proposal <https://schema.org/Project>`_

+  - The Endorser service currently uses PlanAction because Project is a new addition to schema.org and still getting feedback.
+It is actually a subtype of Organization; it may make for more mature projects, and there is probably space for both, with a distinction between a long-lived project with stable members vs a shorter-lived event or activity plan.
+(Maybe there will be a path where PlanActions will contribute to Projects.)

 - "Offer" proposes a transfer or service, often with conditions or a price.
 When the proposal is fulfilled, there is a resulting "Give" or "Donate" or more complicated transfer such as "Trade".
 Technically: `schema.org "Offer" <https://schema.org/Offer>`_ (The opposite is a `"Demand" <https://schema.org/Demand>`_.)

 .. table:: Properties of an Offer at Endorser.ch